zssusan/Energy-security-under-clean-energy-transition-and-external-shocks/README.md

 code file3: Scenario prediction of ESI: a Python script corresponding to the section ESI prediction in multiple scenarios.

-dataset:The file Scenario prediiction data contains scenario inputs for six countries.
+dataset:The file Prediiction scenario data contains scenario inputs for six countries.